 Fragrances were introduced in 2007 with the Variations Collection (French Clary Sage, Tunisian Neroli and Tuscan Fig).

-Where to buy: at Bergdorf Goodman in the US, or via the website (see below), or at b-glowing.
+Where to buy: at Bergdorf Goodman in the US, or via the website (see below).

 Website: Lisa Hoffman